7 Signs You're Aging Faster Than You Should & What To Do About It

-Try this: Prioritize sleep, and take steps to counter stress such as regular exercise, deep breathing, and meditation.
+Prioritize sleep, and take steps to counter stress such as regular exercise, deep breathing, and meditation.
 Additionally, make sure you're eating a variety of nutrient-rich foods, as certain deficiencies (like vitamin B12 deficiency if you're vegan) can impair memory.
 Eating more omega-3s from fatty fish may also help preserve memory and thinking skills as you age.

 7. Your digestion is always off.